- Undergraduate Students

 - Cardiff is an exciting, modern capital city that punches well above its weight for its size and relatively small population.
-Cardiff boasts an excellent year-round calendar of events, hosting major sporting events like the Rugby World Cup and the annual Six Nations Championship, major theatre productions, and big-name touring comedy acts and musicians.
-In addition, a variety quirkier events like street food festivals, pop-ups, and secret cinemas ensure there’s always something different to do.
+Cardiff boasts an excellent year-round calendar of events, hosting major sporting fixtures like the Rugby World Cup and the annual Six Nations Championship, major theatre productions, and big-name touring comedy acts and musicians.
+In addition, a variety of quirkier events like street food festivals, pop-ups, and secret cinemas ensure there's always something different to do.

 - Cardiff city centre sits neatly alongside acres of green parkland, and is home to the huge St. David's Dewi Sant shopping and entertainment centre.
 There's also a warren of boutique Victorian shopping arcades, three world-class sports stadiums, and a lively coffee shop and craft beer scene – not forgetting a stunning waterfront area and the bars and restaurants of Cardiff Bay.